 The (Simplified) 2026 Calendar

-That’s because, as you probably know by now, 2027 will kick off a multi-year period that will see the debuts of new lands at Animal Kingdom, Hollywood Studios, and Magic Kingdom (more on these below).
+That’s all because, as you probably know by now, 2027 will kick off a multi-year period that will see the debuts of new lands at Animal Kingdom, Hollywood Studios, and Magic Kingdom (more on these below).
 The key for Disney is keeping things fresh enough in 2026 to keep the crowds rolling in.
 Which brings us to…

 2026 Will Be A Good Year for Stability